Cavity Control of Strongly Correlated Electrons Beyond Resonant Coupling: Abstract

 \section{Abstract}

 Interfacing materials with electromagnetic cavities offers a route to modify equilibrium properties through structured vacuum fluctuations.
-The coupling of light with correlated electrons lacks a characteristic energy scale, making vacuum induced modifications of such systems inherently off-resonant and sensitive to the full photon mode structure.
-Here, we present a non-perturbative calculation of the cavity induced modification of the magnetic exchange interaction $J$ of the half-filled Hubbard model, including all cavity modes and with parameters determined from first principles.
-We show that the strength of the modification is controlled by a generalized Purcell factor, proportional to the frequency integrated photonic density of states.
-This result identifies polaritonic surface cavities as promising platforms to modify correlated systems, while standard Fabry-Pérot resonators produce negligible effects due to spectral weight cancellations upon integration.
-To perform the calculation, we develop a consistent quantization scheme for materials coupled to a dielectric substrate, in the Coulomb gauge, which reveals a competition between static Coulomb screening and dynamical effects arising from the vector potential.
-Including both effects is essential to obtain even qualitatively correct predictions.
-For a gold substrate the light-matter interactions lead to a net enhancement of $J$, whose magnitude is large enough to be observable in two-magnon Raman spectroscopy.
+The coupling between light and correlated electrons lacks a characteristic energy scale, making vacuum induced ground state modifications of such systems inherently off-resonant and sensitive to the full photon mode structure.
+We develop a consistent cavity-QED formalism for dispersive electromagnetic environments in the Coulomb gauge, capturing both dynamical dressing via the vector potential and static screening by the dielectric.
+With this formalism, we perform a non-perturbative study of the cavity-induced modification of magnetism in the Hubbard model close to half-filling, including all cavity modes and with parameters determined from first principles.
+At half-filling, we show that the modification of the magnetic exchange interaction $J$ is controlled by a generalized Purcell factor, proportional to the frequency integrated photonic density of states relative to free space.
+This result identifies polaritonic surface cavities as promising platforms to modify correlated systems.
+For the surface cavity a competition between static screening and dynamical dressing via the vector potential leads to a net enhancement of $J$, directly observable in two-magnon Raman spectroscopy.
+The inclusion of screening is essential to obtain even qualitatively correct results.
+At weak doping, a variational exact diagonalization of the cavity-coupled $t$-$J$ polaron reveals that a low-frequency surface cavity can reverse the nodal-antinodal dichotomy of the bare polaron dispersion.
+This effect lies beyond mean field theory and is observable via ARPES measurements.
 Our framework establishes a concrete design principle linking cavity geometry to material response in the off-resonant regime, which will guide future experimental and theoretical explorations.